Anglo-Irish trade war: Conflict deepens

 The hardship of the Economic War, which particularly affected farmers, was enormous and exacerbated class tensions in the rural Free State.
 In 1935, a "Coal-Cattle Pact" eased the situation somewhat, whereby Britain agreed to increase its import of Irish cattle by a third in return for the Free State importing more of Britain's coal.
 As the cattle industry remained in dire straits, the government purchased most of the surplus beef for which it paid bounties for each calf slaughtered as they could not be exported.
 It introduced a 'free beef for the poor' scheme, the hides finding use only in the tanning and leather industries.
 For many farmers, especially the larger cattle breeders, the agricultural depression had disastrous consequences.
 Similar to the "Land War" of the previous century, they refused to pay property rates or pay their land annuities.
 To recover payments due, the government counteracted by impounding livestock which were quickly auctioned off for less than their value.
 Farmers campaigned to have these sales boycotted, and blocked roads and railways.
-Police were called in to protect buyers of the impounded goods and some people were killed by the so-called "Broy Harriers".
-The government's senators would not attend a September 1934 Senate debate on the outcome of such a fracas in Cork.
+Police were called in to protect buyers of the impounded goods and at least one person was killed, for example at the Copley Street riot in Cork, by the so-called "Broy Harriers".
+The government's senators would not attend a September 1934 Senate debate on the outcome of the incident in Cork.